nileshgore25/TheRoutingClub_Blog/theroutingclub/content/posts/mplslabelactions.md

 #### Example 1
 Prefixes received from CE routers will be untagged in the MPLS forwarding table (LFIB) of the PE router.
 #### Example 2
+Assume that a VPNv4 route is being sent to the iBGP neighbor.
+The address of the next hop is a loopback interface that does not have a /32 mask defined.
+OSPF is being used on this loopback interface, and the OSPF network type of this interface is LOOPBACK.
+OSPF advertises this IP address as a host route (with mask /32), regardless of what mask is configured.
+This advertising conflict with TDP, which uses configured masks, so the TDP neighbors may not receive a tag for the prefix with configured subnet mask.
+This condition could break connectivity between sites that belong to the same VPN.

 ## Aggregate